We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If breastfeeding is leaving you with cracked, sore nipples, these soothing gel pads may feel better on your sensitive nipples than pads made of cotton or bamboo.
 Ameda’s gel pads can also be cooled in the refrigerator before using for some extra pain relief.

 Landing somewhere between a disposable and reusable pad, these pads can be used for about 6 days before it’s recommended to discard them — they’re definitely not the most cost-effective option on this list, but if you’re in pain, it might be worth it.
+Just know that they aren’t designed to specifically absorb milk.
 They even get good reviews for being fairly unnoticeable!

 Best eco-friendly nursing pads